shxntanu/shxntanu/README.md

 - <a href="https://github.com/shxntanu/frugalista">frugalista.</a> (A simple and minimalistic expense manager app)
 - <a href="https://github.com/shxntanu/air-hockey-pygame">AirHockey</a> (Air Hockey game made purely in Python)
 - <a href="https://github.com/shxntanu/Gharam_Masala">Gharam Masala</a> (Website for ordering home cooked food.
 Made the front end as a part of Project Based Learning)
-- <a href="https://github.com/shxntanu/AutoInsight">AutoInsight</a> (RaspberryPi based Vehicle and Crash Detection system, powered by Flutter, Ongoing as a part of Project based learning)
+- <a href="https://github.com/shxntanu/AutoInsight">AutoInsight</a> (RaspberryPi based Vehicle and Crash Detection system, powered by Flutter, as a part of Project based learning)

 <img src= "https://github.com/shxntanu/shxntanu/blob/1ea27b23be693057d970371e005e75046a677969/assets/stories_1.png">